-Configuration of RS232 interface is accessible on Expansion Port page.
-In the upper part of the configuration window, the port can be enabled and the type of the connected port is shown in the Port Type item.
-Other items are described in the table below.
-IPv6 TCP/UDP client/server is supported as well.
+At the top of the configuration window, the port can be activated, and the connected port's type is displayed under the Port Type item.
+Additional settings are outlined in the table below.
+Support for IPv6 TCP/UDP client/server configurations is available.